We just reached 30,000 articles on this wiki! 🥳

 • Controller illustrations were changed in the controller configuration menu to match the Nintendo Switch controllers.

-• Local Play was added as an option for playing Tag Climax with others.
-An option for LAN Play was also added, accessed by highlighting the Local Play option and pressing L + R while holding in the Left Stick.
+• Local Play and LAN Play were added as options for playing Tag Climax with others.
+LAN Play is accessed by highlighting the Local Play option and pressing L + R while holding in the Left Stick.

 (Source: Cubuss)